 In the coming days, cyber security experts foresee escalated attacks of Locky ransomware and Dridex banking malware with wider spread of the sophisticated Necurs botnet.
 Every day, Necurs is believed to be pushing out approximately 100 million malicious email messages.
 Cyber security experts are working towards finding out ways to analyze and detect the malware through sandbox and other techniques.

 The complex Necurs botnet demonstrates the importance of effective sandboxes.
 Not all sandboxing technologies are the same.
 Further, the analyzing technology implemented in the sandboxes plays an important role in malware detection.
-Effective protection depends on the efficacy of the default-deny technology, along with auto-sandboxing, host intrusion prevention systems and real-time malware scanning in any information security environment.Tweet
+Effective free antivirus protection depends on the efficacy of the default-deny technology, along with auto-sandboxing, host intrusion prevention systems and real-time malware scanning in any information security environment.Tweet